shockbytes/Dante/README.md

 have read the book, are currently reading the book or saved the book for later.
 So you can simply keep track of your progress of all your books and their current states.

+# IMPORTANT NOTICE

+This project is discontinued.
+A new cross platform implementation of Dante is currently under active development.
+Go checkout more here https://github.com/shockbytes/DanteX

 <a href='https://play.google.com/store/apps/details?id=at.shockbytes.dante&pcampaignid=MKT-Other-global-all-co-prtnr-py-PartBadge-Mar2515-1'><img height=100 alt='Get it on Google Play' src='https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png'/></a>

 | Home screen                             | Detail screen |  Book scanning screen                                             |